argoproj/argo-cd/docs/user-guide/commands/argocd_admin_import.md

       --plaintext                       Disable TLS
-      --port-forward                    Connect to a random argocd-server port using port forwarding --port-forward-namespace string   Namespace name which should be used for port forwarding --redis-haproxy-name string       Name of the Redis HA Proxy; set this or the ARGOCD_REDIS_HAPROXY_NAME environment variable when the HA Proxy's name label differs from the default, for example when installing via the Helm chart (default "argocd-redis-ha-haproxy")
+      --port-forward                    Connect to a random argocd-server port using port forwarding --port-forward-namespace string   Namespace name which should be used for port forwarding --server-crt string               Server certificate file
-      --redis-name string               Name of the Redis deployment; set this or the ARGOCD_REDIS_NAME environment variable when the Redis's name label differs from the default, for example when installing via the Helm chart (default "argocd-redis")
-      --repo-server-name string         Name of the Argo CD Repo server; set this or the ARGOCD_REPO_SERVER_NAME environment variable when the server's name label differs from the default, for example when installing via the Helm chart (default "argocd-repo-server")
-      --server-crt string               Server certificate file
-      --server-name string              Name of the Argo CD API server; set this or the ARGOCD_SERVER_NAME environment variable when the server's name label differs from the default, for example when installing via the Helm chart (default "argocd-server")
 ```

 ### SEE ALSO